nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 ### Adjoint methods

 As touched on above, 'adjoint mode' is another name for reverse mode automatic differentiation.
-This technique gives us inexpensive gradient calculatulation; inexpensive in that we don't have to spend time manually deriving derivatives, and inexpensive in that we can extract analytically correct derivatives across a large number of input variables with a single simulation run.
+This technique gives us inexpensive gradient calculation; inexpensive in that we don't have to spend time manually deriving derivatives, and inexpensive in that we can extract analytically correct derivatives across a large number of input variables with a single simulation run.